J-Rosales/obsidian-merriam-webster-plugin/README.md

 2. Open **Settings → Merriam-Webster Dictionary** and enter your API keys for the dictionary and thesaurus.
 3. Select a single word in an editor pane and open the context menu.
 4. Choose **Define** to open the side panel showing definitions and synonyms.
-5. Select a word from the **Synonyms** submenu to replace your selection.
+5. You can also run **Open Definitions View** from the command palette to show the panel.
 6. In the Definitions view you can type another word in the search field and press **Enter** to look it up.

 You can obtain free API keys from <https://www.dictionaryapi.com/>.